6.8 Media literacy and safe use of new media

 Awareness raising initiatives

-The Ombudsperson for Children is advocating for coordinated and long-term joint efforts for safer digital spaces for children and young people.
+The Ombudsperson for Children has been advocating for coordinated and long-term joint efforts for safer digital spaces for children and young people.
 It organised an expert group of youth aged 14-18 that delivered a report on youth and digital media in 2019, including a number of recommendations to improve digital safety for young people.

 The Norwegian Media Authority [Medietilsynet] is coordinating the National strategy for safe digital upbringing (Rett på nett.
 Nasjonal strategi for trygg digital oppvekst) and offers a wide range of teaching and conversation tools about online hate.